 Rottweilers are a large breed, which means that they are generally able to scarf down food faster than other breeds.
 They like to gobble their food down really fast, and will gladly eat their days’ worth of food in one sitting.
 You’ll need to be very careful regarding the food quantities that you are feeding them, as they are likely to get obese if left to their own devices.

 So, the ideal eating schedule would be to split their daily intake into three equal portions, with one in the morning, one in the evening, and one in the night.
-You should ensure that there is an equal time in between the three feedings so that their digestive system is able to work as efficiently as possible.
+You should ensure that there is an equal time between the three feedings so that their digestive system is able to work as efficiently as possible.
 It will reduce bloating and any chance of them eating more than is required.

 What Is The Ideal Weight Of Rottweilers?

-The ideal weight and height of Rottweilers depends on their gender along with their activity level.
+The ideal weight and height of Rottweilers depend on their gender along with their activity level.
 Male Rottweilers range from about 24 inches to 27 inches, while female Rottweilers range from 22 inches to 24 inches.
 In terms of their average weight, males tend to weigh between 110 lbs. to 132 lbs., while females tend to weigh between 77 lbs. to 105 lbs.

 Factors To Consider For Rottweiler Food